-Cholera fears rise in Haiti after hurricane
+Haiti: WHO to send 1M cholera vaccine doses

 - Cholera cases are on the rise in Haiti after Hurricane Matthew

-- But the country is more prepared than in 2010 to handle the outbreaks

-(CNN)Hurricane Matthew has left Haiti, but the danger is far from over as the number of cholera cases now is on the rise.

-Haiti has been plagued with the waterborne disease since 2010, after UN soldiers accidentally brought it to the country in the aftermath of a major earthquake that year.
+Haiti has one of the highest rates of cholera in the world, with almost 10,000 people dead from the disease since 2010, when UN soldiers accidentally brought it to the country in the aftermath of a major earthquake that year.
 The World Health Organization reported 80,000 cases in Haiti since the initial outbreak -- and 770 new cases per week in 2016.

-Now the destruction brought by Matthew has accelerated the existing epidemic and undermined the strides made in fighting the disease, the country's leader said.
+Haiti's interim President Jocelerme Privert told CNN Monday that the hurricane had accelerated the existing epidemic and undermined the strides made in fighting the disease.

-"A lot of effort has been made to avoid the spread of this epidemic," said Interim President Jocelerme Privert, "but the hurricane has accelerated it."
+"A lot of effort has been made to avoid the spread of this epidemic," he said.
+"But the hurricane has accelerated it."

-The Haitian Health Foundation also is worried about a potential sharp increase in cholera cases.
-The disease is transmitted through the ingestion of contaminated water or food carrying Vibrio cholerae bacteria.
-Infection leads to vomiting and diarrhea, which can kill within hours if left untreated.

-Nadesha Mijoba, country director for the health foundation, said the aftermath of Hurricane Matthew will make new cases harder to detect and treat.

-The top priority is to ensure that potable water is available to people in Haiti.
-"Whatever technology available to treat water must reach us so that populations don't rely on bad sources.
-Antibiotic ointments and medicine to treat open wounds are also essential," Mijoba said.
+Legros said the vaccines could cover 500,000 or a million people, depending on whether health officials opted for a "classic" two-dose strategy, or a single dose campaign, which would be easier to implement and would cover more people.

+"The top priority clearly for those people affected by the hurricane is to give them access to safe water, that is the only way we can control cholera in the long term in Haiti," he said.
+Widespread damage to healthcare facilities in the hurricane-affected areas would also complicate efforts to treat cholera patients.

+The uptick in cholera cases, confirmed and suspected, has been most apparent in the departments of Sud and Grand'Anse, on the southwestern tip of the country, according to the Red Cross.

+Rene Domersant, Health Ministry representative at Haiti's National Emergency Center, told CNN there are currently 128 confirmed cases of cholera and at least 160 suspected cases in the departments of Sud, Grand'Anse and Nippes, which borders the former two.

-The medical director of Haiti Air Ambulance, Dr. Vince DeGennaro, said there had been dozens of cholera deaths in the southwestern town of Port-a-Piment.
+The medical director of Haiti Air Ambulance, Dr. Vince DeGennaro, said there was "near total destruction" of towns he had visited by air along the southwest coast, and people were left with no option but to sleep outside.

-"These towns on the southwestern coast, it's near total destruction.
-Just about every building was knocked down, even concrete ones," he said.
-"It's quite frightening to see from the air."

-"People are just sleeping outside and that leads to all sorts of problems with disease," he said.

 In those conditions, he said, the threat of cholera was a "huge concern."